robotics-ETF/RPMPLv2/README.md

 The development and test environment are tested on Ubuntu 22.04 + ROS2 Humble.

 # 2. How to use
+## 2.0 Use docker and devcontainer

+If VS Code (or any other IDE with a support for VS Code's devcontainers), then just open and use "Rebuild and open in container" option.
+Then proceed with 2.5.

 ## 2.1 Obtain source code of "RPMPLv2" repository
 Choose the location for a target workspace, e.g.:
 ```